HandBrake/HandBrake-docs/source/docs/en/latest/technical/audio-quality.markdown

 ### Average Bitrate

-HandBrake supports average bitrate for all audio encoders except FLAC.
+HandBrake supports average bitrate for all audio encoders except FLAC, ALAC, and TrueHD.

 ### Quality based Encoding

 Quality based encoding is supported for the following codecs:

 - AAC
 - MP3
 - Vorbis
+- Opus

 The scale of the quality if much less pronounced compared to the video quality slider, so changes do not have nearly as big an impact on file size.

 ### Lossless

-HandBrake supports FLAC (both 16 and 24bit) when the output format is MKV.
+HandBrake supports FLAC and ALAC (both 16 and 24bit) when the output format is MKV or MP4.

 In addition, HandBrake can passthru the following source audio track formats: